hanabi/hanabi.github.io/Reference.md

 ### The Chop Transfer

-* Sometimes, cards are accidentally chop moved through a mistake or through a complicated situation.
-In these kinds of situations, it is pointless to waste a clue to "undo" the chop move; you can just continue to allow them to discard normally.
-That is, until they get something good on chop.
+* Sometimes, duplicated cards are accidentally *Chop Moved* through a mistake or through a complicated situation.
+When this happens, it is pointless to use a clue to "undo" the *Chop Move* - the team can just continue to allow the player to discard normally.
-* Only then will the team bother cluing the chop directly to convey that it is useless.
-And then, the player receiving the clue will know that the card they were about to discard is important, and permanently chop move that card, and discard the now known useless card.
+* Subsequently, if someone **does** use a clue to undo the *Chop Move*, there must be a good reason.
+This means that the card they were about to discard is important, so the player should discard the now-known useless card and then permanently *Chop Move* their new chop.

 ### The Scream Blind-Play (Blind-Playing Chop)

 * The *Scream Discard* is a powerful last-resort move that "screams" at the next player, telling them that their chop is unsafe.
 This is useful because you can do it even when the team is currently at 0 clues.
 However, you can only perform this move if you have a known playable card in your hand.
 In some situations, you will need to "scream" at the next player even when you do not have a known playable card.
 * If you can't give a clue, as a last resort you can send a signal to your teammate by blind-playing a card.
 You don't want to accidentally blind-play a critical card, so the safest card to blind-play is your chop.
 * By doing this, it "screams" at the next player, accomplishing the same thing as a Scream Discard, namely:
-  * they should chop move a card
+  * they should *Chop Move* a card
   * if there are 1 or more clues in the bank, they are not allowed to discard on their next turn
 * If you see someone blind-play their chop and it works, your first thought may be that it could be a *Scream Blind-Play*.
 However, it could also be a *Negative Blind-Play* (which is covered later), so it is important to not confuse these two strategies.
 * Note that a *Stop Blind-Play* (listed below) is almost exactly the same as this move, but it has a completely different interpretation.
 Whether or not a move is a *Scream Blind-Play* or a *Stop Blind-Play* is entirely dependent on the context of the situation.